 Health Hazards in Construction – 30 minutes.

-May teach noise, hazard communication, and crystalline silica or any other construction health hazard.
+This teaches about noise, hazard communication, crystalline silica and other potential construction hazard

 Elective – 2 hours.